adrkarpl/Tutorial/README.md

 ## Usage

 Follow the prompts to perform various operations on your address book.
-Enter commands as instructed to manage your contacts effectively.
+Enter commands as instructed to manage your contacts effectively:

 - `hello`: Start the interaction with a friendly greeting.
 - `find`: Look up a contact by name.